OneCodeDevs/compass/README.md

 With the Destination **Home** the method **homeScreen** was generated, providing also the **navigateToDetails** method as defined in the Destination.
 The **Details** Destination generated **detailsScreen** with the posibility to access **myParam** of type Int.

+A detailed example can be found in the [demo module](demo/src/main/java/io/redandroid/navigator/demo/)